 Tech for Good – that may sound about as “Silicon Silly” as the new (and very dumb) “raw water” trend to a few of you, but maybe it’s a small leftover of that initial promise of the internet to offer free, unhindered information that got stuck somewhere in the hyperlink structure.

-And, overall, it may be just a drop in the ocean, because Wikipedia is also facing problems of its own: the conduct in the discussion forums can sometimes leave a lot to be desired, the number of contributors has been declining for years and those who are contributing are less diverse.
+And, overall, it may be just a drop in the ocean, because Wikipedia is also facing problems of its own: the conduct in the discussion forums can sometimes leave a lot to be desired, and those who are contributing are less diverse.

 In this way, Wikipedia’s knowledge repository faces the same challenges as the other big technology platforms or companies: information verification, resistance against comprehensive surveillance as well as (further) state intervention, protection of privacy and the commitment to close the gender gap.